wandyboysos09/Design-and-Development-of-an-AI-Shopping-Assistant-The-TechMate-Prototype-/README.md

 6. Future Work

-Link to a live product database: Connect to a database with inventory of its count of products to swap out products and their count when user(s) needs change.
+Database Integration: Link to a real-time database so that product and inventory can be managed dynamically rather than as a static list.

 Advanced Natural Language Processing: Explore more complex models such as Transformers to enhance the flow and accuracy of conversation.